Skip to main content

 Thumbnail: Correlation shown when the two variables' ranges are unrestricted, and when the range of is restricted to the interval (0,1).
 (CC BY 3.0 Unported; Skbkekas via Wikipedia)

-This page titled 13: Correlations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13: Correlations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Foster et al. (University of Missouri’s Affordable and Open Access Educational Resources Initiative) via source content that was edited to the style and standards of the LibreTexts platform.